-Following the hearing, the Committee will determine whether, based upon the evidence presented, it is more likely than not, that the alleged violation of professional conduct has occurred.
+Following the hearing, the Committee will determine whether, based upon the evidence presented, it is more likely than not, that the alleged violation of a standard of student conduct has occurred.
 The student will be informed of the Committee's decision in writing.